nickbrowndev/pheonix/phoenix-project.md

 ## Proritisation Of Changes
 Categorise tasks based upon the anticipated impact or risk of the change
 ### High-risk Tasks
 Those that make changes to risky application, the network or shared databases.
 List the things that belong in this category.
-Items in this group must be approved before being scheduled and implemented.
+Items in this group must be approved by the board before being scheduled and implemented.
 These changes must have standard procedures to make the changes, such as when they need to be implemented, and what key resources need to be on standby in case there are issues.
 Inform the people requesting these changes on the risks associated
 * success rates
 * anticipated downtime
 as these may cause the change to be withdrawn entirely.
+The submitter for these changes has responsibility and accountability for consulting and seeking approval from anyone that could be affected.

 ### Medium Risk Changes
 These are things such as Java Heap Size changes.
 The submitter for these changes has responsibility and accountability for consulting and seeking approval from anyone that could be affected.
 Once that's done, the change is reviewed and scheduled.
 The Board's job is to ensure the process is followed.